 Rosaria: So, I was happy to talk to Ken—

-Rosaria: --tell you, it was, yeah, but I will tell you that his letter was neither a fan mail nor hate mail.
+Rosaria: --although I will tell you, it was, yeah, but I will tell you that his letter was neither a fan mail nor hate mail.
 He seemed like somebody who could engage ideas and probably would not drop dead if we sat down and had a conversation.

 Jim: And that meant something to you.